Samuel Lambert- BSc (Hons) Quantity Surveying Apprentice

 How are you hoping a degree apprenticeship will support your career progression?

-To come out of university with five years of industry experience was a main selling point for doing a degree apprenticeship, as it can only fast-track any career progression post-university.
-I also believe that a level of respect is developed amongst my peers as they can see I am having to manage my time appropriately between work and university.
+Coming out of university with five years of industry experience was a main selling point for doing a degree apprenticeship, as it can only fast-track career progression post-university.
+I also believe that a level of respect has developed amongst my peers, as they can see that I am managing my time appropriately between work and university.

 How would you describe the support that you’ve received from the University of Salford?

 The support from the University of Salford has been very useful.
-I find the quarterly Link Tutor meetings to be beneficial as I can discuss any problems I am dealing with in a closed forum, along with setting relevant goals for the coming months.
+I find the quarterly Link Tutor meetings beneficial, as I can discuss any problems I am dealing with in a closed forum and set relevant goals for the coming months.

 Do you have any advice for future apprentices?

-The advice I would give to future apprentices is that the more you get involved with the team/project and want to learn, the more you will get out of your experience.
-It can be challenging at the start as a new person in the workplace, but if you show an interest and a high level of effort, then respect will follow along with responsibility.
+The advice I would give to future apprentices is that the more you get involved with the team/project and the more you want to learn, the more you will get out of your experience.
+It can be challenging at the start as a new person in the workplace, but if you show interest and a high level of effort, respect and responsibility will follow.

 Would you recommend a degree apprenticeship?